 Creating a Python function

-Now that we know how to use a function, let’s create one ourselves:
+Now that we know how to use a function, let’s create a simple one ourselves:

 >>> def say_hi(): ... print('Hi!') ... >>> say_hi() Hi!